ljsinclair/ljsinclair/pulsar-edit/pulsar-essential-packages.md

 * [sync settings package](https://web.pulsar-edit.dev/packages/sync-settings) -- a package that allows you to backup and restore all the above to a directory on your network
 * [sync settings to Github](https://web.pulsar-edit.dev/packages/sync-settings-git-location) -- extends Sync Settings so you can backup to Git

+NOTE: There's also other *sync-settings to [destination]* packages available if Git isn't your preferred destination.

 ## Load and save specific projects in the project tree

 I find it useful to keep work, volunteering and personal projects separate.

-Save workplace allows you to:
+*Save workplace* allows you to:
 * save a collection of project folders under a specified workspace name
 * alternate between workspaces
 * save changes to workspaces under an existing or new name